trutled3/terraform-aws-vault-enterprise-hvd/docs/vault-deployment-troubleshooting.md

-# Deployment Troubleshooting
+# Deployment troubleshooting

-## Viewing Installation Logs
+## Viewing installation logs

-During deployment, the output of the `user_data` script can be traced in:
+During deployment, the output of the `user_data` script can be traced in the following paths.
-- `/var/log/cloud-init.log` - Cloud-init execution log
+- `/var/log/cloud-init.log` - Cloud-init execution log.
-- `/var/log/cloud-init-output.log` - Standard output from cloud-init
+- `/var/log/cloud-init-output.log` - Standard output from cloud-init.
-- `/var/log/vault-cloud-init.log` - Vault-specific installation log (due to `set -xeuo pipefail`)
+- `/var/log/vault-cloud-init.log` - Vault-specific installation log (due to `set -xeuo pipefail`).

-## Common Issues
+## Common issues

-### Raft Initialization Failure
+### Raft initialization failure

 If you see `could not start clustered storage: HeartbeatTimeout is too low`, ensure `vault_raft_performance_multiplier` is set between 1-10 (default is 5).

-### EBS Volume Mount Failures
+### EBS volume mount failures

 The install script includes a 20-second delay for EBS attachment.
-If issues persist, check:
+If issues persist, check the following.
-- EC2 instance has proper IAM permissions for `ec2:DescribeVolumes`
+- EC2 instance has proper IAM permissions for `ec2:DescribeVolumes`.
-- EBS volumes are in the same availability zone as the instance
+- EBS volumes are in the same availability zone as the instance.

-### SSM Connection Issues
+### SSM connection issues

-If using `ec2_allow_ssm = true` and SSM is not connecting:
+If using `ec2_allow_ssm = true` and SSM is not connecting, perform the following checks.
-- Ensure the AMI has the SSM agent installed
+- Ensure the AMI has the SSM agent installed.
-- Verify VPC endpoints for SSM exist or NAT gateway allows outbound traffic
+- Verify VPC endpoints for SSM exist or NAT gateway allows outbound traffic.

 ### Base64 Encoded Secrets Support